kubernetes-sigs/maintainers/README.md

 and print the github id, pr comment count and devstats contribution count as well.

+## Installation

+Run `make` to install `maintainers`.
+Currently `make` will run the `hack/install-maintainers.sh` script.

+## Usage

+Unless there is a flag to specify the context (e.g., --repository-github, --yaml-file, --kubernetes-directory), the tool uses the directory in which it is run to provide the context for the results.

 ```bash
 [dims@dims-m1 20:58] ~/go/src/k8s.io/kubernetes ⟩ ../maintainers/maintainers help prune
 Remove stale github ids from OWNERS and OWNERS_ALIASES